AshwinRaaj/19AI405FUNDAMENTALSOFARTIFICIALINTELLIGENCE/ExpNo 8/Description.md

 ## RESULT:

-thus, implementation of Wumpus World Problem using Python demonstrating Inferences from Propositional Logic is executed successfully.
+Thus, implementation of Wumpus World Problem using Python demonstrating Inferences from Propositional Logic is executed successfully.